-5. Mobilising Resources for Start-Ups Start-ups - Types, Mistakes/ Problems.
-Intellectual Property Rights and the Entrepreneur: Patents, Trademarks and Copyrights, Geographical Indicators and Biological Diversities.
+5. Mobilising Start-ups - Types, Mistakes/ Problems.
+Resources for Intellectual Property Rights and the Entrepreneur: Patents, Start-Ups Trademarks and Copyrights, Geographical Indicators and Biological Diversities.

 COURSE OUTCOMES: On successful completion of the course the learner will be able to: